“Online learning is not the ‘next’ big thing, it is the ‘now’ big thing.”

 Related Read: What Is Corporate Compliance Training?

-Speaking of large groups, one of the best ways to enroll a large number of learners in your classroom is by enabling Google single sign-on.
+Speaking of large groups, one of the best ways to enroll a large number of learners in your classroom is by enabling Google single sign-on (SSO).
 Using this fast and secure authentication system, your learners can join your classroom using just one set of login credentials.

 They can use the same credentials to log in to other connected virtual classroom app across your organization.
 This removes the chances of password fatigue and hacking.